Patriot’s fast facts

 While not every business needs tons of help, its robust support team is actually one of our favorite Patriot features: For teams that do need assistance, Patriot’s support can save you tons of time and frustration ― and help keep your accounting accurate.

-Oh, and if you happen to prefer a more self-guided approach, Patriot still has you covered.
+And if you happen to prefer a more self-guided approach, Patriot still has you covered.
 Patriot has an extensive training library with all kinds of guides to its software.
 Many of those guides include videos, so you can see exactly how to use Patriot accounting software.

 - Very positive customer reviews.